Chinese Civil War: Background

+First United Front

-Following the collapse of the Qing dynasty and the 1911 Revolution, Sun Yat-sen assumed the presidency of the newly formed Republic of China, and was shortly thereafter succeeded by Yuan Shikai.
+Following the collapse of the Qing dynasty and the 1911 Revolution, Sun Yat-sen assumed the presidency of the newly formed Republic of China (ROC), and was shortly thereafter succeeded by Yuan Shikai.
 Yuan failed in a short-lived attempt to declare himself emperor, and China fell into power struggle after his death in 1916.

 The Kuomintang (KMT), led by Sun Yat-sen, created a new government in Guangzhou to rival the warlords who ruled over large swathes of China and prevented the formation of a solid central government.
 After Sun's efforts to obtain aid from Western countries were ignored, he turned to the Soviet Union.
-In 1923, Sun and Soviet representative Adolph Joffe in Shanghai pledged Soviet assistance to China's unification in the Sun–Joffe Manifesto, a declaration of cooperation among the Comintern, KMT, and the Chinese Communist Party (CCP).
-Comintern agent Mikhail Borodin arrived in 1923 to aid in the reorganization and consolidation of both the CCP and the KMT along the lines of the Communist Party of the Soviet Union.
-The CCP, which was initially a study group, and the KMT jointly formed the First United Front.
+In 1923, Sun and Soviet representative Adolph Joffe in Shanghai pledged Soviet assistance to China's unification in the Sun–Joffe Manifesto, a declaration of cooperation among the Communist International (Comintern), KMT, and the Chinese Communist Party (CCP).

+The CCP, which was initially a study group by Chinese intellectuals, was officially established in 1921 at the First National Congress in the French Concession in Shanghai, and the KMT jointly formed the First United Front, with the primary goal of defeating regional warlords, unifying China as well as sought to expel Western and Japanese imperialist powers who held control over Chinese ports and territories following the unequal treaties imposed after the Opium Wars, the First Sino-Japanese War and the Asian theater of World War I. Comintern agent Mikhail Borodin arrived in 1923 to aid in the reorganization and consolidation of both the Chinese Communist Party and the Kuomintang along the lines of the Communist Party of the Soviet Union.